 This decision does not affect MIT employees or dependents who already have long-term care insurance through John Hancock, nor does it affect John Hancock's ability to pay claims.
 If you have questions about this benefit through John Hancock, please call the John Hancock Customer Service Center at (888) 453-2030.

 What if I already have a policy with John Hancock?

 Eligible MIT employees may participate in the Genworth LTC program, whether or not they already have a policy with John Hancock.
 You may want to consult a personal financial planner about this decision.

 How do I apply?

-You can also call 800-416-3624 toll free to speak to a Genworth program expert and order an information kit that contains full details of the program as well as applications you can fill out, sign and mail.
+You can also call 800-416-3624 toll free to speak to a Genworth program expert and order an information kit that contains full details of the program as well as an application you can fill out, sign, and mail.